 - Do a winter hike – probably with microspikes on – up Allstones Creek to a pretty frozen waterfall.

-If you’re looking for an alternate place to visit in the Rockies, without the crowds in the Banff – Lake Louise -Jasper corridor check out Nordegg.
+If you’re looking for an alternate place to visit in the Rockies, without the crowds in the Banff – Lake Louise – Jasper corridor, check out Nordegg, Alberta.
 Stay at the Expanse Cottages where you can enjoy your own backyard firepit and pick up ready to eat meals, home-baked donuts, and a hot chocolate mix with homemade marshmallows from Nordegg Canteen.

 Join me as I take you on some adventures done over just two days in mid-March with the owners of Pursuit Adventures acting as our tour guides.